 The AAC Blackout was something I already had on hand.
 It was the first muzzle device I used on the Recce rifle.
 It has moved around a bit looking for a home, seemingly always getting replaced by something else.

 I opted to use the Precision Armament washer system to get good alignment without over torquing the device.
-I realize AAC says that no washers or alignment is needed, but I’m a bit picky with my rifles and wanted the flats of the device to be vertical.
+I realize AAC says that no washers or alignment is needed, but I’m a bit picky with my rifles and want the flats of the device to be vertical.

 You don’t want too much force on the threads to align a muzzle device.
 Too much torque on those threads negatively affects accuracy.
 I’ve also found that the best shooting teams go a bit past hand tight.
 With the washer kit, all you need to do is pick the right thickness, torque it just a bit, and add a little bit of Rocksett.